These options are liberating. But like most 30-something single women, I’m often reminded that they could be limiting, too.

 “I had hoped for a strong friendship” with Busic, Schulz says.
 “But our relationship has far exceeded my expectations.
 We’re family.”

 There was once a time when people were confused by or ashamed of online dating.
 I was one of them.
 Now it’s assumed that if you’re single, you’re swiping.
 One of my best friends just married a Tinder match.

 As more co-parenting sites pop up and more people discover this option, the stigma will likely fade.
 I’m not looking for a co-parent just yet, but I love that the option is there to explore in the future.

-“I know it sounds strange, but the most surprising aspect of this whole experience has simply been how much I love her,” Brim gushes.
-“You know you’re going to love your kid.
-But I just want to spend every moment with [Svea].”
+“I know it sounds strange, but the most surprising aspect of this whole experience has simply been how much I love [my child],” Brim gushes.

 That’s a sentiment any parent can share, no matter how their family was formed.